About the EyUp! community lottery

 Is the lottery legal?

 Yes.
-It is only a small scale lottery, fulfils the conditions for a small society lottery and is administered under the terms of the Gambling Act 2005.
+It is a small lottery which fulfils the conditions for a small society lottery and is administered under the terms of the Gambling Act 2005.

-Small society lotteries governed by the Gambling Act must ensure that at least 20% of the proceeds of the lottery are applied to a purpose for which the society is conducted.
-Each individual lottery will not exceed £20,000 in proceeds and total proceeds for a calendar year will not exceed £250,000 in aggregate.
-The charity is not undertaking any other lotteries in conjunction with this lottery.
+The charity is not running any other lotteries in conjunction with this lottery.
 As per the small society lottery rules the maximum prize of any draw will not exceed £25,000.

-In the event of a dispute regarding the interpretation of the Lottery Rules or conduct of the draw the decision of the Charity Committee shall be final.
+In the event of a dispute regarding the interpretation of the Lottery Rules or conduct of the draw the decision of the charity shall be final.

 How is the lottery managed?